Last Updated on November 24, 2022 by ashley.davis

 What Is the Average Cost of Senior Independent Living?

 The price of independent living varies depending on several factors such as the type of community, amenities, and location.
 The more amenities and services available, the higher it can cost.
-On average, Independent Living can set you back around $1,500 to $6,000 a month, with an average cost of $2,900.
+On average, Independent Living can cost you around $1,500 to $6,000 a month, depending on the services and amenities.

 Senior Independent Living communities may charge one-time fees for admission and apartment preparations.
 This can range between $500 and $1,500.